-To remain registered with the General Pharmaceutical Council (GPhC), you must undertake regular continuing professional development (CPD) to show you are up to date with the constantly changing and evolving profession.
+To remain registered with the General Pharmaceutical Council (GPhC), you must undertake regular continuing professional development (CPD) to show you're up to date with the constantly-changing and evolving profession.

-Certain standards are set by the GPhC, which include recording your CPD in a certain format and making at least nine entries a year that reflect the context and scope of your work as a pharmacist.
+Certain standards are set by the GPhC, which include recording your CPD and making at least nine entries a year that reflect the context and scope of your work as a pharmacist.

 Many employers provide well-structured, intensive training programmes of varying length.
 All aim to provide new entrants with a broad overview of the company and offer the chance to gain experience in various retailing areas.
-As well as pharmacy-related training, you will receive training in:
+As well as pharmacy-related training, you'll receive training in:

 - negotiation and influencing.